Differentiate between the Western and the Eastern Ghats

 Differences between the Western and the Eastern Ghats:

 1. The Eastern ghats are not continuous and are cut by rivers falling into the Bay of Bengal.

 2.Their height is lower than the western ghats, height ranges from 600 to 900 meter

 3.Most of the Peninsular rivers originate from western ghats.

 4. The soil is not so fertile here.

 5. The retreating of the monsoon is felt here in October and November.

-- Western ghats are considered as one of the biodiversity hotspots which contains a lot of flora and fauna which is only found here and nowhere else in the world.
+Note: -The mountain slopes in the eastern ghats have sparse forests containing valuable timber. - The heavy rainfall in the western ghats has produced dense forest. - Western ghats are considered as one of the biodiversity hotspots which contains a lot of flora and fauna which is only found here and nowhere else in the world.